Galib792/auto-filter-bot/Readme.md

   </a>
 </p>

-__This Is Just An Simple Advance Auto Filter Bot Complete Rewritten Version Of [Auto-Filter-Bot](https://github.com/Galib792/auto-filter-bot)..__
+__This Is Just An Simple Advance Auto Filter Bot

 __Just Sent Any Text As Query It Will Search For All Connected Chat's Files In Its MongoDB And Reply You With The Message Link As A Button__